Curriculum at The Oaks School

-History - PreK-10th Grades
+History - PreK-11th Grades

-Students in PreK and K will use a variety of hands on lessons to learn about cultures and continents.
-Students in grades 1-6 will complete the Heritage Studies series by Bob Jones Press.
+Students in grades one through five will complete the Heritage Studies series by Bob Jones Press.
 This program includes history, geography, and cultural studies from a Christian perspective.
 Students will study famous historical figures including leaders and missionaries.